 - Risking being authentic about your feelings and needs

-To learn more and start healing, do the exercises in my books Codependency for Dummies and Conquering Shame and Codependency: 8 Steps to Freeing the True You and ebooks, 10 Steps to Self-Esteem and How to Speak Your Mind: Become Assertive and Set Limits.
+To learn more and start healing, do the exercises in my books Codependency for Dummies and Conquering Shame and Codependency: 8 Steps to Freeing the True You and e-workbooks, 10 Steps to Self-Esteem and How to Speak Your Mind: Become Assertive and Set Limits.

 ©Darlene Lancer 2014